Peill + Putzler Petticoat Pendant Lamp

-Materials: Brass top.
-Incamiciato orange and red striped hand blown clear crystal glass, white on the inside.
+Materials: Incamiciato yellow/orange and red striped hand blown clear crystal glass, white on the inside.
+Brass round top with 3 ornamental brass screws.
 Bakelite socket.

 Cord Length: 60 cm / 23.62’’